dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader-v9.2.12.md

 ## initRuntimeSettingsWithString

-Use a template to initialize the Runtime Settings.
-The template is represented by a string.
+Initializes the Runtime Settings with the settings in the given JSON string.

 ```typescript
 initRuntimeSettingsWithString(template: string): Promise<void>